groupme-js/GroupMeCommunityDocs/pins.md

 # Pins

-GroupMe has recently added the ability to pin messages!
-While this functionality is still very new, and we're likely to learn more about it in the future, here's a brief overview of the endpoints we know about.

-As usual, all endpoints are relative to https://api.groupme.com/v3/ and must include the token of the user making the call - so, for example, if an endpoint is `GET /groups`, the request you make should be using the URL `https://api.groupme.com/v3/groups?token=aSDFghJkl`, where `aSDFghJkl` is replaced with the user's token.
+Unless otherwise stated, endpoints are relative to https://api.groupme.com/v3/ and must include the token of the user making the call - so, for example, if an endpoint is `GET /groups`, the request you make should be using the URL `https://api.groupme.com/v3/groups?token=aSDFghJkl`, where `aSDFghJkl` is replaced with the user's token.

 URLs which include a variable, such as `GET /groups/:id`, have their variables marked with a colon.
 So a request to that endpoint would look like `https://api.groupme.com/v3/groups/1234567?token=aSDFghJkl`, where `1234567` is replaced with the group's ID, and `aSDFghJkl` is replaced with the user's token.